20 Greatest Nomadic Horse Cultures in World History

 Famous Historical Figures: Kutlug Bilge Kagan, Bogu Khan, Qutluq

-The Uighurs emerged in the mid-8th century CE as successors to the Göktürks, establishing the Uighur Khaganate in Mongolia around 744 CE.
-They quickly became key players in Central Asia, blending nomadic strength with a refined diplomatic approach.
-Their alliance with the Tang Dynasty during the An Lushan Rebellion in 755 was a defining moment—Tang records praise their cavalry’s speed and discipline in helping suppress the uprising.
-In return, the Uighurs gained political leverage and access to China’s trade and culture.
+The Uighurs first appeared in historical records during the mid-8th century CE, succeeding the Göktürks and forming the Uighur Khaganate in Mongolia by 744 CE.
+They established a significant presence in Central Asia, striking a balance between nomadic power and a cultivated diplomatic policy.
+A pivotal alliance was with the Tang Dynasty during the An Lushan Rebellion in 755; Tang records laud the speed and discipline of the Uighur cavalry in quelling the rebellion, and in return, they were granted political influence and access to Chinese trade and culture.

 The Pechenegs defeating the Rus